What is Legal Leadership?

 It is fundamentally easier to improve in the second category than the first.
 There are tools and training to help people set goals, collaborate and communicate; it is significantly more difficult, if not impossible, to teach integrity and initiative.

-In other words, when it comes to being a legal leader in your organization, there’s good news: You’ve already done the hard part.
+In other words, when it comes to being a legal leader in your organization, there’s good news: You’ve already done the hard part and becoming a leader within your organization is achievable.

 What to do